tanij/duckuments/docs/atoms_17_opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/30_demos/08_system_identification.md

     duckiebot $ roscd calibration
     duckiebot $ bash mount_usb

-Step 3: Place the Duckiebot in front of the chessboard at a distance of slightly more than 1 meter in front of the checkerboard (~2 duckie tiles), as shown in the image ([](#fig:calibration_setup))..
+Step 3: Place the Duckiebot in front of the chessboard at a distance of slightly more than 1 meter in front of the checkerboard (~2 duckie tiles), as shown in the image ([](#fig:calibration_setup)).
 The heading has to be set iteratively to maximize the time the duckiebot sees the checkerboard.

 <div figure-id="fig:calibration_setup" figure-caption="The calibration setup">